NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 ...

 Recursion approach each recursive call gets copy of previous (parent call) offset translation and rotation matrix which it then accumulates itself to before creating a bone.
+Replicates OpenGL Matrix Stack state they are using

+Do start end calc inline, create bone from start end only (so dont need to do rotation internally of bone class?)

+old approach of start + end pos defined by offsets, and then passing rot matrix to be applied atop as model matrix was not a good idea. precompute the final bone postion with both offset and rotation applied based on current state of transforms.